anthiras/crimsonweb/README.md

 * Configure app settings in the .env file
 * Default translations may be overriden by adding custom translation files in `src/locales/[lang]/translation.custom.json`
+* Add a favicon.ico and [manifest.json](https://developers.google.com/web/fundamentals/web-app-manifest/) in the public folder

 ## Dependencies / third party services